telyn/the-insecure-proxy/README.md

 The second rule is the one which rewrites all TCP traffic bound for any other IP to be bound for the proxy server.

-# Never-before Asked Questions

-## Why the rust rewrite?

-* I want to learn rust
-* The ruby version slurped up as much ram as the largest file you downloaded and never seems to let go.